-We have worked in conjunction with experts in online extremism, as well as law enforcement, to develop policies to specifically address extremist and terrorist propaganda.
+We have worked in conjunction with experts in online violent extremism such as GIFCT and Tech Against Terrorism, as well as law enforcement, to develop policies that specifically address terrorist propaganda.
 You can view our policies here.
-In short, we suspend websites that call for violence or that are connected to officially banned terrorist groups (per the US Treasury’s OFAC list).
+In short, we suspend websites that call for violence or that are connected to officially designated terrorist groups (per the US Treasury’s OFAC list).

 We also have other measures that we implement for sites, short of removal.
 For example, we may flag content and remove the site from the WordPress.com Reader, making the site’s content more difficult to find.
-Flagging a site also removes it from all advertising programs that we run.
+Flagging a site in this way also removes it from all advertising programs that we run.

 Internet Referral Units (IRUs) are organizations that have expertise in online propaganda that private technology companies are not able to develop on their own, and they work to identify sites that are being used by known terrorists to spread propaganda or to organize acts of violence.
 We created a dedicated email address at which they can send their reports, allowing us to more easily identify these reports coming from a trusted source.
 We work to evaluate and act on reports of terrorist content as quickly and accurately as possible.

 We do not automatically remove websites from WordPress.com; a (human) member of our Trust & Safety team reviews each report and makes a decision on whether it violates our policies.